 For us, this means, a large number of young people across gender, who come in without conditioning, excited about doing a good job and winning over people.
-The City Leaders Programme, a systematic leadership programme to empower elected leaders, particularly women, will be designed keeping all of the above in mind.
+The 'City Leaders Programme' will have to be designed keeping all of the above in mind.